-Here’s what we think about when considering if a renovation makes financial sense.
+Here’s what you should think about when considering if a renovation makes financial sense.

 Remember - your return is about income and expenses, so don’t forget the expenses side of the equation and the cost of vacancies.
 Better-quality tenants can reduce prolonged vacancies and help ensure your property is taken care of.

-There is ‘no one size fits all’ approach when it comes to ‘when’ is the right time to renovate your investment property as it really depends on your own financial situation and objectives.
+Deciding when the right time is to renovate your investment property will be different for everyone, as it really depends on your own financial situation and objectives.

-If you are considering renovating your investment property, but don’t want to deal with the banks, Futurerent gives landlords up to 1 year of rental income, on-demand so they can get ahead.
-Find out more here.
+If you're considering renovating your investment property, but don’t want to deal with the banks, Futurerent gives landlords up to 1 year of rental income to help them get ahead.